Fall Means Apple Time

 It's also good in baking, applesauce

 and for freezing.
-Braeburn color varies from
+Braeburn color

-Hamilton and Granny Smith.
+parents are Lady Hamilton and Granny Smith.

 - Criterion apples should be firm with smooth